liferay/liferay-docs-dxp-cloud/user/articles/02-onboarding/01-github-config-intro.markdown

     environment's Jenkins service.
 For example, the URL of the `infra` environment's `ci` service for a project named `acme` is `https://ci-acme-infra.lfr.cloud/github-webhook/`.
 Note that the relative
-    path `github-webhook` is required to integrate with Jenkins' GitHub plugin.
+    path `github-webhook` is required to integrate with the Jenkins GitHub plugin.

 4. In the *Content type* selector menu, select *application/json*.